Skip to content

 4. Plan Your Finances

-Growth often requires investment—whether in staff, technology, or marketing.
-A solid financial plan should include:
+Growth often requires investment, whether in staff, technology, or marketing.
+A solid financial forecast should include:

 • Estimated costs of expansion.